hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### PUT /v1/{account}/{container}/{object}
 ---------------

-Creates an object with the supplied data content and meta data.
+Creates an object with the supplied data content and metadata.
 You can overwrite an existing object (i.e. PUT to the same object name twice).